 Important points (Buying Guide) to consider when looking for the best Skateboard wheels

-1. Picking the right size wheel for your truck
+1. Selecting the optimum wheel size wheel for your truck

-Once you have done a little research and you are aware of the diameter, it’s also important for you to know how you can pick the right size of wheel for the truck.
-The skateboard trucks are categorized into three separate parts – with each of them having its own specific requirement as for the wheel size.
+Firstly you need to do some research and after that and you’re certain of the span, of your wheels you will also need knowledge of how you select the right size of the wheel for the truck.
+Generally, skateboard trucks are grouped into 3 separate parts – with each of them having its unique specific requirement as for the wheel size.
 These are:

-High Trucks – High trucks are ideal if you enjoy into carving and cruising.
-Taking that into account, you will be need large wheels for your high trucks.
-In this case, the most recommended size of wheels for you are those that are at least 56 mm in diameter.
+High Trucks – High trucks are ideal if you enjoy carving and cruising.
+Taking that into account, you will need large wheels for your high trucks.
+In regards to this one, the most recommended size of wheels for you are ones that are at least 56 mm in diameter.

-Mid/Standard Trucks – These trucks is known for it’s flawless all-around profile designed for use on concrete parks and streets.
-For this case, you have to go a slightly higher in size than the low trucks.
-That being said, the recommended wheel size for mid/standard trucks are those that are within the 53-56 mm range.
+Middle/Classic Trucks – These types of trucks are known for their flawless all-around profile design which is mainly used on concrete playgrounds and streets.
+In this example, you would need to go marginally higher in size when compared to the low trucks.
+That being said, the suggested wheel size for average/standard trucks are those that are in the 53-56 mm range.

 Low Trucks – These trucks are mainly for providing additional stability which you will need when you want to perform flip tricks.
 The perfect wheels for them are those that are smaller in size.
 In this case, it would be best to go for those that are around 50 to 53 mm.